annadodson787/L-system-Plant-Generation/README.md

     cmake --build . --config Release

-This will build the viewer as well as all assignments and examples.
+This will build all assignments and examples.

 For more details, you can look at the `setup` and `run_assignment` scripts!